-The scope of our audit did not extend to an examination of the payroll records of the contributing employers.
-Accordingly, our verification of contribution revenue was limited to the amounts recorded in the records of the Fund and we were not able to determine whether any adjustments might be necessary to contribution revenue and increase in net assets for the years ended May 31, 2017 and 2016, assets as at May 31, 2017 and 2016, and net assets available for benefits as at June 1 and May 31 for both the 2017 and 2016 years.
-Our audit opinion on the financial statements for the year ended May 31, 2016, was modified accordingly because of the possible effects of this limitation in scope.
+In addition, the scope of our audit did not extend to an examination of the payroll records of the contributing employers.
+Accordingly, our verification of contribution revenue was limited to the amounts recorded in the records of the Fund and we were not able to determine whether any adjustments might be necessary to contribution revenue and increase in net assets for the years ended May 31, 2018 and 2017, assets as at May 31, 2018 and 2017, and net assets available for benefits as at June 1 and May 31 for both the 2018 and 2017 years.
+Our audit opinion on the financial statements for the year ended May 31, 2017, was modified accordingly because of the possible effects of this limitation in scope.